Appetite Hormones Affect the Body After Weight Loss Leading to Weight Regain

 Both the brain and these appetite hormones contribute to what, why, and how much you eat, including: for hunger, for pleasure, and reacting to these impulses the brain decides what action to take.
 But for people trying to lose weight and maintain it, changes in appetite hormones can make things tricky.
 That’s because when we lose weight by eating fewer calories, our levels of appetite hormones can change.

 The hunger hormone called ghrelin increases after weight loss, while appetite hormones that help us feel full—including the ones you see here—decrease.
 When this happens, it may signal to the brain that we feel more hungry and less full, which causes us to eat more.
 This response to weight loss can make weight management as challenging as actually losing the weight.
 Now that you know the truth, learn what you can do about it.
-Visit TruthAboutWeight.com.
+Visit truthaboutweight.com.

-Hormones that affect appetite
+Here are some hormones that affect appetite

 Ghrelin